awsdocs/aws-dms-step-by-step/doc_source/chap-rdsoracle2aurora.steps.connectoracle.md

 # Step 3: Test Connectivity to the Oracle DB Instance and Create the Sample Schema<a name="chap-rdsoracle2aurora.steps.connectoracle"></a>

-After the CloudFormation stack has been created, test the connection to the Oracle DB instance by using SQL Workbench/J and then create the **HR** sample schema\.
+After the AWS CloudFormation stack has been created, test the connection to the Oracle DB instance by using SQL Workbench/J and then create the **HR** sample schema\.

 To test the connection to your Oracle DB instance and create the sample schema, do the following: